Integrated AI Extension for Visual Studio 2022

 💡 How to Use: A Quick Start Guide

-1. Open the Chat Window: Go to Tools > Open AI Chat Window > to open the chat tool window which can be docked or moved.
-Select your desired chat site from the dropdown (default is Google AI Studio).
+Tools > Open AI Chat Window to open the chat tool window which can be docked or moved.
+Select your desired chat site from the dropdown within the chat window (default is Google AI Studio).

-4. Review the Diff: Once the AI provides a code block, select it in the chat window (or use the AI's "copy" button) and click an "AI -> VS" command.
+- Review the Diff: Once the AI provides a response, highlight the text in the chat window and click an "AI -> VS" command.
 A diff view will appear, showing the proposed changes.
+You can also use the artifact "copy" buttons on the response code blocks for more automated diffing (see "Configuration" for more info).

-5. Accept or Decline: If you like the changes, click "Accept" in the diff view.
-A backup of your solution will be created automatically.
+- Accept or Decline: If you like the changes, click "Accept" in the diff view.
+A backup of your solution will be created automatically by default, and the document will be saved with the new changes.

 🎬 Feature Deep Dive